HarrisonTotty/harrisontotty.github.io/_posts/2019-03-20-boolean-networks.md

 # Overall Experience

 Like I stated above, overall the program was a lot of fun.
+Each day I had the opportunity go to several classes of my choosing on everything from machine learning, to physics, to "pure" mathematics.
+I even ended-up participating in a Wikipedia meetup event at MIT, where I wrote the article on [Privacy Impact Assessments](https://en.wikipedia.org/wiki/Privacy_Impact_Assessment).

 {% endraw %}